raspiblitz/raspiblitz/README.md

 If you see a warning there, please read carefully, because a lot of things that go wrong later (errors and even loss of funds) relate of problems with the hardware.
 If you get an OK here ... you are good to go :)

-In the beginning you can choose to run on Bitcoin or Litecoin with Lightning:
+In the beginning you can choose how to setup your RaspiBlitz, by running on Bitcoin or Litecoin with Lightning.
+This is also the point where you can import a Migration file from an older RaspiBlitz.

 ![SSH0](pictures/ssh0-welcome2.png)